sbmallik/android-mobile-web/README.md

 ## Test execution in Local Environment

 In order to run the tests in local environment simply execute the rake task `Local_Android` optionally with the tag filters.
 The output formating options are set in the `.rspec` file.
-All tests are executed in sequential manner (usig `rspec`).
-In addition, the application path name should be provided.
+All tests are executed in sequential manner (using `rspec`).

 ### Start Appium and Android Emulator
 Please note that the *Appium server* and *Android emulator* **must** be started prior to test execution.
 The _appium server_ can be installed through `npm` in global scope.
 The command to install the package is